Interview With Michael Padilla

-Well guidelines in the legal world refer to the elements of a cause of action.
-In a motor vehicle case, it’s the negligence of the other driver has to be shown, you have to show that the negligence caused injury, and then you have to define what that injury is, what the elements of harm are … that you’re seeking compensation for.
+Well, guidelines in the legal world refer to the elements of a cause of action.
+In a motor vehicle case, it’s the negligence of the other driver that has to be shown.
+You have to show that the negligence caused injury, and then you have to define what that injury is, what the elements of harm are that you’re seeking compensation for.
 If you have validity to each of those elements, then you have a viable case that is worthy of prosecution.

 What if I can’t afford an attorney for my injury case?

 Well in the field of personal injury affordability is not an issue.
-Because uniformly all the lawyers who practice in that area, this firm included, we handle these cases on a contingency.
-So if there’s no recovery, then there’s no fee owed.
+Because uniformly all the lawyers who practice in that area, this firm included, handle these cases on a contingency.
+So, if there is no recovery, then there is no fee owed.

 When should a claim go to small claims court instead of a personal injury attorney?

-Those are basically your smaller injury cases, where you have minor insignificant injury’s, fairly short term consequences from a stand point of disability.
-We’re talking about weeks or months there’s no significant economic loss in the way of medical bills or wage loss those cases are best addressed in the small claims venue.
+Those are the smaller injury cases, where you have minor, less significant injuries and fairly short-term consequences from a standpoint of disability.
+We are talking about weeks or months and there is no significant economic loss in the way of medical bills or wage loss.
+Those cases are best addressed in the small claims venue.

 Do the damages in my case reflect the cost?

-Well, lets be clear, the costs of the case are completely separate and apart from the damages in a case.
-The costs in a case are the expenses that are incurred investigating and prosecuting a case such as a filing fee the court reporter fee for depositions, fees that you might pay to expert consultants such as physicians or engineers, if they’re required in your case.
+Well, let’s be clear, the costs of a case are completely separate and apart from the damages in a case.
+The costs in a case are the expenses that are incurred investigating and prosecuting a case such as the filing fee, the court reporter fees for depositions, fees that you might pay to expert consultants such as physicians or engineers, if they’re required in your case.
 Those are the costs of the case.
 The more expensive it is from a cost standpoint to prosecute a case the more significant the damages must be.
-You obviously can’t realistically commit to spend 50 or 60 thousand dollars in costs on a case where the damages are 100 thousand.
-Because more often then not those costs are not recoverable.
+You obviously can’t realistically commit to expend 50 or 60 thousand dollars in costs on a case where the damages are 100 thousand.
+Because more often than not those costs are not recoverable.
 So, as a lawyer, one of our responsibilities is to commit the resources that we need to commit the costs to a case to properly and fully develop it.
 But the costs have no relation to the damages other than the damages being somewhat of a limiter or a governor on what you can commit to a case.